-Scoring means to make shallow cuts, about 1 inch apart, through the skin of the ham so the glaze can penetrate.
-Scoring is usually done in a diamond pattern to make your ham as attractive as possible.
+Scoring means to make shallow cuts, about 1 inch apart, through the skin of the ham so the glaze can penetrate and fully flavor the ham.
+Scoring is usually done in a diamond pattern to make the ham as attractive as possible.
 Many people also like to insert whole cloves into the ham where the cuts intersect for flavor and appearance.
 Make sure, however, that cloves will be compatible in flavor with your glaze.
 You can score any type of ham, although it is not necessary for spiral-cut hams.

 Preheat oven to 350 degrees F. Place ham on the oven rack in a shallow roasting pan.
-Insert an oven-safe meat thermometer into center of ham, making sure it does not touch any bone.
+Insert an oven-safe meat thermometer into center of ham, making sure it does not touch bone.
 Bake the ham uncovered.
-Following are approximate baking times for some common types of ham.
+Be sure to follow your recipe to make sure you have the correct bake time for your type of ham.

 For more information and tips on preparing a ham, see How to Bake Ham

-There are endless glaze recipes, but most ham glazes are made with fruits, preserves, or chutneys, such as oranges, cherries, cranberries, apricots, and mango.
-These sweet, fruity flavors are a delicious pairing with saltier ham.
+There are endless ham glaze recipes, but most are made with fruits, preserves, or chutneys, such as oranges, cherries, cranberries, apricots, and mango.
+These sweet, fruity flavors pair deliciously with saltier ham.
 All glazes contain added sugar or sugar-containing ingredients, such as barbecue sauce or marmalade.
 As glazes heat in the oven, the sugar caramelizes, creating a rich, glossy coating.
 Many cooks like to add a little kick to their glaze with a couple of drained, chopped chipotle peppers.
-And don't forget mustard-base glaze, a classic flavor combo for ham.
+And don't forget mustard-based glaze, a classic flavor complement for ham.
 Regardless of which flavor you choose, most glazes take only minutes to fix using just a few ingredients.

-You will usually need at least a cup of glaze for every 5- to 10-pound ham.
-For some of our favorite ham recipes, each containing multiple glaze choices, click on the links below:
+You will need at least a cup of glaze for every 5- to 10-pound ham.
+Try some of our favorite ham recipes (each with multiple glaze options!):